-- (1) All site inspections conducted prior to issuance of a Permit for any indoor or mixed-light cultivation Permit may include a representative from the Department of Planning and Building Services. - (J) Intentionally Omitted. - (K) Non-Transferability of Permits.
+- (1) All site inspections conducted prior to issuance of a Permit for any indoor or mixed-light cultivation Permit shall-may include a representative from the Department of Planning and Building Services to confirm that the structure(s) used for the Permit complies with the requirements stated in the definitions of "indoor" and "mixed-light" found in Section 10A.17.020 and is suitable for support of the proposed cultivation activity. - (J) Third Party Inspectors.
+Permittees shall engage the services of a third party inspector approved by the Agricultural Commissioner, who shall conduct a minimum of one (1) consultation inspection at approximately the midpoint of each cultivation cycle; provided that Type 2, Type 2A, and Type 2B Permittees shall be subject to a minimum of two (2) consultation inspections conducted at approximately uniform intervals during each cultivation cycle, and Type 4 Permittees shall be subject to one (1) consultation inspection for each six-month period or operation.
+Intentionally Omitted. - (K) Non-Transferability of Permits.
 All Permits are non-transferable to another person, except that the Permittee may transfer the Permit to a spouse/domestic partner, child, parent, or, for estate planning purposes, to a trust in which the permittee serves as a trustee, provided the trust existed on or before January 1, 2016, which transfer shall not be deemed a change in ownership for purposes of this Chapter.